French Biriyani: Plot

 Next it is shown that Asghar has taken his auto to a mechanic, and Simon has freshened up.
 He needs a charger for his phone, and gives his phone to a boy who gives it to a fruit seller who has a charger.
 The charger is on a bunch of bananas, and the boy connects the charger to the phone and leaves the phone there itself.
 Then Asghar asks Simon to pay for the auto damages, and as they are fighting, a man steals the suitcase that was kept on the backseat of the auto and flees.
 After a chase, Simon fails to nab the thief.
 After that, Simon asks for his phone, and he goes to the fruit seller for it.
 There, a cow is eating the bunch of bananas, and he realizes that the cow has inadvertently eaten the phone too.
 He then holds Asghar's collar and again picks a fight with him, accusing him of stealing the phone, during which he spots a policeman and tries to report Asghar to him.
 Asghar, Simon, the mechanic, the cow, and a few others are brought down to the police station.
 Simon tries to narrate his problem to the inspector, who asks what was in the bag.
 He then explains in his broken English that he works for a Pharmaceutical company, but he uses the word "drug" which makes the officers think that he was part of a drug cartel that has been transporting drugs from Russia to Bangalore.
 The police then disregard it and let him go.

 Then comes the day of Charles' funeral.
 As it is a public funeral, his mortal remains were being carried in the streets by a few men.
 Asghar and Simon go to see the funeral, and realize that one of the men carrying Charles' remains was the thief who stole Simon's bag from the auto.
 It then leads to Charles' body falling down as a result of Asghar's chaotic way of trying to nab the thief.

 Then the story briefly shifts focus to Rahila, Asghar's sister who eloped with Purshottam, as they were part of an intercaste marriage.
 Due to this, Rahila's mother in law always torments her for not having a child yet.
-The couple go to a fertility cllinic.
+The couple go to a fertility clinic.
 The doctor says that Purshottam's sperm count is low, which is the reason for their inability to have a child together.
 Rahila then returns home, and shows Asghar a divorce notice sent by Purshottam on behalf of his mother.